-After the top layer of skin cells has been removed, the skin will look more radiant and will feel refreshed.
-Further, many of our clients find that the need to use large quantities of makeup decreases with improved texture and elimination of skin imperfections.
-This decrease in makeup use after regular microdermabrasion treatments allows the pores to “breathe” better, and promotes better long term skin health.
+After the top layer of skin cells has been removed, the skin should look more radiant and should feel refreshed.* Further, many of our clients find that the need to use large quantities of makeup decreases with improved texture and elimination of skin imperfections.* This decrease in makeup use after regular microdermabrasion treatments allows the pores to “breathe” better, and promotes better long term skin health.*

 How Microdermabrasion Works

 Microdermabrasion is a term used to describe a number of different procedures which exfoliate the skin.
-During this procedure, the top layer of the epidermis is removed.
-Your dead skin cells are subsequently vacuumed up, revealing healthy skin.
-The whole procedure is quick and painless, generally taking 30-45 minutes.
-To better understand this procedure, let’s look at two main types of microdermabrasion; crystal-based and non-crystal.
+During this procedure, the top layer of the epidermis is removed.* Your dead skin cells are subsequently vacuumed up, revealing healthy skin.* The whole procedure is quick and painless, generally taking 30-45 minutes, depending on your unique situation.* To better understand this procedure, let’s look at two main types of microdermabrasion; crystal-based and non-crystal.